rollyourown-xyz/ryo-website-content/content/rollyourown/single_server_projects/projects/grav_cms/index.md

 The certbot container uses the [ACME protocol](https://tools.ietf.org/html/rfc8555) to request and renew [letsencrypt](https://letsencrypt.org/) certificates for the project domain.
 Certificates are then made available to the HAProxy container to terminate HTTPS requests for the project.

 The combination of HAProxy and Certbot containers is a key building block for rollyourown.xyz projects.
+Further details can be found [here](/rollyourown/project_modules/load_balancer_tls_proxy/).

+#### Consul container

+The consul container provides a service registry for HAProxy backends and a key-value store for HAProxy and certbot configuration.
+This allows HAProxy and certbot to be deployed as generic containers, with the project-specific configuration provisioned on project deployment.

-Further details can be found [here](/rollyourown/tech_building_blocks/load_balancer_tls_proxy/).
+The Consul container is a key building block for rollyourown.xyz projects.
+Further details can be found [here](rollyourown/project_modules/service_registry_kv_store/).

 #### Webserver container